vcuspinera/vcuspinera.github.io/_projects/2020-02-bike-sharing.md

 For the analysis we test different models from [Scikit-learn](https://scikit-learn.org/stable/), tunning different hyperparameters (i.e. ‘max_depth’ and ‘n_estimators’) which were chosen used 5-fold cross-validation with mean squared error as the regression metric.

-For this project we use both **the R** and **Python** programming langues, R mainly for Data Wrangling and Python for Model Selection.
+For this project we use both **the R** and **Python** programming languages, R mainly for Data Wrangling and Python for Model Selection.

 ## Results